cs-ed/edtech-plan-MGBrooks67/README.md

 transitions to virtual education, social/legal/ethical challenges,  and/or evolving course contexts.

 Most of the technology we are using in this class is common and familiar to the students.
 This fact should provide a layer of comfort that will allow all students to learn.
 The main technology that is new to them will be the use of the CodeHS platform for content and the IDE.
 The site is user friendly, so I believe the students will have no problem using the site.
 It is very similar to other online learning sites that I know CUSD students have experience using.
-The platform does a good job of breaking down the tasks of learning to code into discrete and managable steps, with ample scaffoding for those who need extra support.
-I have only worked with CodeHS in the free mode, so not all of the lessons or features have been unlocked for me as I explored the platform I think the main challenge will be leveling up the challenges for the students who catch on more quickly.
+The platform does a good job of breaking down the tasks of learning to code into discrete and manageable steps, with ample scaffolding for those who need extra support.
+I think the main challenge will be leveling up the challenges for the students who catch on more quickly.

-With regards to the question of resiliency